 Note that UE may manually select the particular Hosting network.

-It may also be possible that only a particular 3rd party localised service provider has agreement at a particular time.
+It may also be possible that only one particular 3rd party localised service provider has agreement at a particular time.
 Then as soon as UE tries to register with the Hosting network, there might be a need to redirect the user to a captive portal so that it can may subscribe for the Localised services ( pay for the services/ receive credential etc.).

 The provisioning of default credentials for Localised service as proposed in Sol #22 proposes additional challenges of their provision and how will they be authenticated.